kredati/cin301y22/online_learning/2020-04-01-one_last_lecture.md

 ---

 All of this really is to say, I really don't know what an adequate politics of the network would be.
 It's one of the things that I'm working on in my research.
 I do know that I despair when I think of working on the network as a whole.
 One of the resources I find in Fisher is a reorientation away from a politics in the large and towards a politics in the small that may not feel like it addresses all the terrible things happening in the world.
 But it can address, maybe, one or two of those things.

+### "A Rape in Cyberspace," _I Love Alaska_, _Somebody_, _Beacon_
+These works, in their ways, I deal with the impersonal, dividual address of networks.
+They're all delightful.
+I think the Dibbell is perhaps the most interesting for the forgeoing considerations, in that we very frequently mistake actors in networks to be people, or individuals.
+But that's often not the case!
+Despite Facebook's attempts to enforce single, "correct" identities for its users. _Somebody_ shows how the network address passes through identity and can reach through any-body-whatever. _I Love Alaska_ shows the profound partiality of a network's view of a person--and shows also how, when presented in human terms, still plays out as meaning, as narrative, as individuality.
+Cohen's reading of _Beacon_ is subtle and profound, but it is another way of giving us a network's-view of a person, while then also frustrating whatever tendencies towards individuality and meaning we may experience with _I Love Alaska_.

+We need ways of seeing like a network.
+We don't have them, not really, not yet.
+These works are a start.

+### Conclusion
+I originally was going to write my gloss in CIN301 here.
+I am going to put it in [a seprate document](./2020-04-01-the_course.md).